 Brand Purpose Isn’t the End, It’s the Beginning

 At Wilson Advertising we believe that every brand can live forever, and we believe that every brand has a purpose; that’s where their Position and Offer set their roots.
 Because it is something that is authentic, inherent and personal to the brand, it’s not something that should be subjected to a contest to decide the Best Use of Brand Purpose.
-Sorry WARC.
+Sorry World Advertising Research Center.
 That’s not what brand purpose is for and why consumers continue to distrust many businesses and marketing.
 You have a purpose, and as a marketer, it is your responsibility to tell and reveal that part of your story.
 Discover your ultimate why and let it guide everything you do.

 To discover the steps successful brands use to discover renewed brand growth, download the Five Gates of Branding.